neilschelly/pizerotimer/README.md

   any outstanding timers, turn off the backlight, and exit.
 * Sending a `HUP` signal to the application will start/stop the timer, just like hitting the bottom-right button.
+* Press-and-hold the top button for 4-5 seconds, and it will shut down the Pi Zero.

 ## Hardware